What is master's study?

 It's important you spend some timing thinking about exactly what you want to get out of studying for a master’s.
 While it is a rewarding way to spend a year, it is an investment in both time and money.
 If you know a master’s is required for your next step, spend some time deciding on the right course for you.
 If you’re not sure about whether to do a master’s, it might be worth taking some time to consider whether it is a required next step.
 Many people return to master’s study several years after graduating from their undergraduate degree.

-Most master’s courses in the UK last one year full-time, and some have the option for you to study it part-time over two years.
+Most master’s courses in England last one year full-time, and some have the option for you to study it part-time over two years.
 Some more specialist master’s last slightly longer so it's always worth checking the details for your chosen subject before making a firm decision.

 Master’s level study is a step up from undergraduate, and more intense.
 To give you an idea, a one-year master’s course is usually 180 credits, compared to 120 credits for a full-time year of undergraduate study.
 Many people who go on to PhD study after a master’s consider the master’s to have been more challenging – simply due to the step up and intensity.
 But most students find the difficulty to be manageable with a little forward planning.